MicrosoftDocs/playfab-docs/playfab-docs/features/pricing/Meters/profile-writes.md

     Adds the specified items to the specified user inventories

 - [RefundPurchase](https://docs.microsoft.com/rest/api/playfab/admin/player-data-management/refundpurchase?view=playfab-rest)
-    Attempts to process an order refund through the original real money payment provider.
+    Attempts to process an order refund through the origin'l real money payment provider.""

 - [RemovePlayerTag](https://docs.microsoft.com/rest/api/playfab/admin/playstream/removeplayertag?view=playfab-rest)
     Remove a given tag from a player profile.
 The tag's namespace is automatically generated based on the source of the tag.